R-Rothrock/R-Rothrock/README.md

 # About Me

-I enjoy using the command line to most interfaces (either Debian or Arch.)
+I enjoy using the command line to most interfaces (either Debian or Arch).
 I fidget with different Unix-based distros, but I usually use
 Debian-based distros and Arch-based distros.

 **My current computer:** HP laptop with Windows 11 (130GB), Kali Linux (60GB), and Arch Linux (30GB).
 16GB RAM, 220-something gigabyte SSD.